FREE SHIPPING on purchases over 1,500 CZK 📦

 Why a patch and not herbal tablets?

-Transdermal delivery bypasses the digestive tract — herbs are released slowly directly into the tissue at the site of pain.
+Transdermal delivery bypasses the digestive tract — herbs are slowly released directly into the tissue at the site of pain.
 It also stimulates acupressure points at the application site, which tablets cannot do.

 Sources and References